null

 The only way to connect a male to male or female to female is with a coax cable adapter, which also causes signal loss.
 Signal attenuation from an adapter will depend on the quality.

-Check the plug on your device to avoid unnecessary signal loss.
+Check the connections of your equipment before buying coax cable to avoid unnecessary signal loss.
 If it’s a standard female, you need a standard male plug and vice versa.
-Getting a coaxial cable with the correct connector from the get-go is recommended.
+Getting a cable with the correct connector from the get-go is recommended.

 RG-6 Cables with F-Type Connectors